Note that a Transfer Credit Manual containing detailed procedures and information is available in the Center for Advising Services.

 - List the courses on the Course Approval Form, attach the course descriptions, and seek approval as follows:

-- Elective courses can usually be approved by any adviser in the College Center for Advising Services (or the Hajim School’s Dean’s Office).
-In the case of an ambiguous description, or when a department has requested it, the adviser may refer the student to a department for approval.
-Note: courses may not be transferred into clusters.
+- Elective courses can usually be approved by any advisor in the College Center for Advising Services (or the Hajim School’s Dean’s Office).
+In the case of an ambiguous description, or when a department has requested it, the advisor may refer the student to a department for approval.
+Note: to a department for approval.
+Note: Normally, only courses taken at the University of Rochester can be used to fulfill cluster requirements.
+However, courses completed on any study abroad program may, with the consent of the department offering the cluster, be used in a cluster.
+Students submit a "Proposal for Exception to Departmental Cluster," signed by the authorized person in the department, to CCAS in Lattimore 312.

 - Courses for the major or minor must be approved by the authorized faculty member in the appropriate department.
 A list of faculty who approve transfer credit on behalf of their departments is posted at the Academic Services Counter and is available at http://www.rochester.edu/college/CCAS/students/curriculum/authsign.html